originphp/website/source/docs/services.md

 $result->success();
 ```

-To work with the data from the data key
+To work with the payload data

 ```
 $data = $result->data();